Hoturoa: Quarrel between Hoturoa and Rakatāura

-At the mouth of the Mimi river, Hoturoa brought Tainui to shore and planted a pohutakawa tree, which was still living as of 1912.
+At the mouth of the Mimi river, Hoturoa brought Tainui to shore and planted a pōhutukawa tree, which was still living as of 1912, though it was chopped down by the local New Zealand council government in 1915.
 The area had already been settled by one of Hoturoa's relatives, Awangaiariki from the Tokomaru waka, so they turned around and began to head north once more.
 At the mouth of the Mōkau river, Hoturoa disembarked and travelled north by land.
 At Whareorino he encountered Rakatāura and they reconciled.

 Together, they brought Tainui in to Kāwhia harbour and hauled it ashore.
 Hoturoa set up an altar on the site, called Puna-whakatupu-tangata ('The Source of Mankind') and Rakatāura set up one called Hani.
 The waka was buried at Maketū marae, where it remains to this day.

 Settlement at Kāwhia

 At Kāwhia, Hoturoa established settlements at Maketū, Paringa-a-tai, Motungaio, Ōmiti, and Te Puru, laying out gardens of taro, hue, and kūmara, which had been brought from Hawaiki by his wife Whakaotirangi.
 Hoturoa disavowed his senior wife, Whakaotirangi, in favour of his younger wife Marama-kiko-hura.
 Whakaotirangi withdrew to Pākarikari, where she established a kūmara garden.
 Hoturoa was summoned to Pākarikari by the false news that Whakaotirangi was dying and when he saw the kūmara he wept and reconciled with her.

 Hoturoa now neglected Marama-kiko-hura, believing that her infant son Tānenui was not actually his son, but the product of an affair.
 One day, while Marama-kiko-hura was away, Tānenui would not stop crying, so Hoturoa stuck his penis in the baby's mouth.
 When Marama-kiko-hura returned, she realised what had happened and departed with Tānenui for Tāmaki (Auckland), where Tānenui had descendants.